Temmytechguy/my-todo/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/mytodo-1.0-SNAPSHOT.jar`

+##PWA (Progressive Web App)
+Install ServiceWorker as a chrome extension to download the application as a Progress Web APP

 ## Project structure

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the